cartmander/server-monitoring-automation/README.md

 # Azure Agent Installation Automation

-Running this Terraform automation will allow you to transfer your specified Agent extensions to a certain scope of Virtual Machines under a current subscription in Azure.
+Running this Terraform automation will allow you to update your specified Agent extensions to a certain scope of Virtual Machines under a current subscription in Azure.
 ## Terraform tfvars  variables

 Provide the following values in .tfvars (please see the .example file):